Vision Examples in the Automotive Industry

 Inspection of meters

-Check the position and angle of meter pointers using a vision system.
-Conventional vision systems required a large amount of difficult calculation settings to measure various positions and angles.
+Check the position and angle of meter pointers using machine vision.
+Conventional machine vision required a large amount of difficult calculation settings to measure various positions and angles.
 There were problems of incorrect detection of edge positions and low accuracy with 0.24 megapixel cameras.

 The XG-X/CV-X Series offers eight detection modes for edge detection alone which makes it possible to perform position and angle measurements without the need for difficult calculations.
 Cameras can be selected from 0.31 to 21 megapixel to achieve high-accuracy measurement that meets the need of the application.